 Lot 109: Miwa Kazuhiko (Japanese, b.1951), 'White Dream', Sculptural Form, 1992 | Est. £800-1200

 Many of the potters in the auction are known for their mastery of specific techniques.
-Matsui Kosei (Japanese, 1927-2003), mastered the techniques of clay marbling ‘neriagede’ as seen in Lot 85, a technique for which he was designated a ‘Living National Treasure’ in 1993.
-Miyashita Zenji (Japanese, 1939-2012) was renowned for his ‘saidei’ or ‘coloured clay’ technique of thin overlapping bands in graduated colours, that suggest hazy distant landscapes, as in lot 84.
+Matsui Kosei (Japanese, 1927-2003), mastered the techniques of clay marbling ‘neriagede’ as seen in lot 85, a technique for which he was designated a ‘Living National Treasure’ in 1993.
+Miyashita Zenji (Japanese, 1939-2012) was renowned for his ‘saidei’ or ‘coloured clay’ technique of thin overlapping bands in graduated colours, that suggest hazy distant landscapes, as in lot 84 (below).

 Lot 84: Miyashita Zenji (Japanese, 1939-2012), Vase | Est. £4,000-5,000